google/grr-doc/quickstart.md

 Next, run the client installer on the target machine (can be the same machine as the one running the GRR server components) as root:

-* For Windows you will see a 32 and 64 bit installer.
+* For Windows you will see a 64 bit installer.
 Run the installer as admin (it should load the UAC prompt if you are not admin).
 It should run silently and install the client to `c:\windows\system32\grr\%version%\`.
 It will also install a Windows Service, start it, and configure the registry keys